 If you would like nutritional or allergy information on any of our items please contact us at 785-587-2851.

 - We recognize that nutrition education is an essential component of the educational process and forming lifelong healthy behaviors.
-Our department presents nutrition education to students in kindergarten, second grade using fun and interactive curriculum.
+Our department presents nutrition education to students in kindergarten, second grade and fourth grade using fun and interactive curriculum.

 - Expand the variety of fruits and vegetables children experience